Saffron siskin: Ecology

-The behaviour of the saffron siskin is similar to that of the hooded siskin but it usually occurs at lower elevations.
+The behaviour of the saffron siskin is similar to that of the hooded siskin, but it usually occurs at lower elevations.
 It feeds mainly on plant material, such as seeds, leaves and buds, but also on insects, foraging among tall grasses and plants and on the ground.
 It breeds between January and May but little is known of its nesting habits.

 Status

-This bird is generally uncommon and seldom seen.
+This bird is generally uncommon and rarely seen.
 The total population is estimated to be under 10,000 individuals and is probably in decline because of the conversion of forest for agricultural uses.
 Despite the bird occurring in the Machalilla National Park and five other protected areas in Ecuador, the International Union for Conservation of Nature assesses it as being a "least concern species".
 The high rate of deforestation in the country adds to the likeliness of the threat that it faces.